codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d44_1_memory_access_control.md

 * The software that defines a translation table must mark any region of memory that is read-sensitive as execute-never, to avoid the possibility of a speculative fetch accessing the memory region.
 This means it must mark any memory region that corresponds to a read-sensitive peripheral as execute-never.
 Hardware does not prevent speculative accesses to a region of any Device memory type unless that region is also marked as execute-never for all Exception levels from which it can be accessed.
 * When no stage of address translation for the translation regime is enabled, memory regions cannot have UXN, XN, or PXN attributes assigned.
 [Behavior of instruction fetches when all associated stages of translation are disabled on page D4-1679](#) describes how disabling all stages of address translation affects instruction fetching.

+The following subsubsections describe the data access permission controls:

+• Instruction access and execution permissions for stage 1 translations.
+• Instruction execution permissions for stage 2 translations on page D4-1710.
+• Hierarchical control of instruction fetching on page D4-1710.
+• Preventing execution from writable locations on page D4-1711.
+• Restriction on Secure instruction fetch on page D4-1711.